n6s/tmux-pylog/README.txt

 - Summary file: compact rolling memory maintained by aiq across runs (not tailed like logs).
 Default: ~/.cache/aiq/summary.txt; reset with --reset-summary.

 tmux helper:
-- `aiq setup-tmux` creates/uses session `ops`, pipes pane 0.0 of window 0 to ~/.cache/aiq/context.log, ensures an AI window at index 1, and attaches if you are not already inside tmux.
+- `aiq setup-tmux` creates/uses session `ops`, pipes pane 0.0 of window 0 to ~/.cache/aiq/context.log (via ansi2txt when available to strip TUI escape codes), ensures an AI window at index 1, and attaches if you are not already inside tmux.
+- `aiq setup-tmux --fresh` additionally truncates the default context log and summary file for a clean slate.